alexkreidler/google-location-visualizer/README.md

-# Google Maps Location History Viewer
+# Google Location Visualizer

-A tool to help you visualize data exported in the new Google Maps Timeline format.
-Previous tools don't work with the new version.
-Runs locally in your browser.
+Visualize your location history from Google Maps Timeline data in your browser.

+Why did I build this?
+Previous tools don't work with the new JSON format Google now exports your data in.
+And I wanted some nice filters and a small (<800 lines of code), public, and privacy-respecting codebase.

 ![Screenshot of the location view](<./images/locations.png>)